How to donate

 Setting up a regular direct debit to support Plymouth Hospital Trust is very easy, and your generosity will make all the difference to patients and families.

 Please contact the Charity office by email, telephone or post, and we will forward a Direct Debit form for your completion with a stamped addressed envelope.

 2. Would you like to make a cheque donation?

-Please download a copy of our Charitable Donation Form here and send the completed form and your cheque or postal order, payable to Plymouth Hospitals NHS Trust Charitable Funds, to the address below:
+Please send your cheque or postal order, made payable to Plymouth Hospitals NHS Trust Charitable Funds, to the address below: